 Dual Enrollment enables qualified high school students to enroll in selected college courses to satisfy high school graduation requirements and the associate degree.
-All courses taken through the dual enrollment program must appear on the high school transcript.
-Students interested in the dual enrollment program at SCF should contact their high school guidance counselor for information and to obtain the necessary application and early college approval form.
-All documentation and testing must be submitted by the posted deadline as reflected on the Early College website.
+Students interested in the dual enrollment program at SCF should contact their high school counselor for eligibility and information about the process.
+Students must adhere to all published deadlines as reflected on the Early College webpage.

 Early Admission is a form of dual enrollment that enables qualified 12th grade high school students to enroll at SCF on a full-time basis.
 Early Admission students must enroll in a minimum of 12 credit hours per semester but may not exceed 15 credit hours per semester.
-Students interested in the Early Admissions program at SCF should contact their high school guidance counselor to obtain the necessary application and approval form.
-All documentation and testing requirements must be completed and submitted by the posted deadline as reflected on the Early College website.
+Students interested in the Early Admissions program at SCF should contact their high school counselor for eligibility and information about the process.
+Students must adhere to all published deadlines as reflected on the Early College webpage.

 Accelerated Dual Enrollment

-Accelerated Dual Enrollment program is open to Sarasota County public high school students only.
+Accelerated Dual Enrollment program is open to Sarasota and Manatee County public high school students only.
 The Accelerated Dual Enrollment program allows qualified juniors to gain college credit and high school credit by attending SCF full time.
 The students will continue full-time at SCF as Seniors and are on track to graduate with their high school diploma and potentially an AA degree from SCF.
-Students interested in the dual enrollment program at SCF should contact their high school guidance counselor for information and to obtain the necessary application and early college approval form.
-All documentation and testing must be submitted by the posted deadline as reflected on the Early College website.
+Students interested in the dual enrollment program at SCF should contact their high school counselor for eligibility and information about the process.
+Students must adhere to all published deadlines as reflected on the Early College webpage.

 Technical College Articulation Opportunities